Our family practice prides itself in the staffs’ excellent ability to work with kids during their appointment

 Stoney Creek Dental Provides Quality Children’s Dentistry!

 Stoney Creek Dental is a family-friendly practice that has a warm, inviting environment.
-Our staff is well known for their ability to interact well with kids and we work hard to take the fear out of dentistry.
+Our staff and pediatric dentists are well known for their ability to interact well with kids and we work hard to take the fear out of dentistry.
 Contact us today at 905-662-1999 or email at firstname.lastname@example.org to set up an appointment for your child!